Coronavirus and Prostate Cancer: The Facts

 Is there a vaccine for COVID-19?

-There is currently no vaccine available for COVID-19 as it is still an incredibly new virus.
-Vaccines have been developed by researchers but these still need to undergo important safety tests.
+There is currently no vaccine available for COVID-19 because it is still an incredibly new virus.
+Researchers have developed vaccines but these still need to undergo important safety tests.

 WHAT IF I THINK I HAVE CONTRACTED COVID-19?